Mit Fried und Freud ich fahr dahin, BWV 125: 3

 The bass recitative begins with a thought of the librettist, "O Wunder, daß ein Herz vor der dem Fleisch verhaßten Gruft und gar des Todes Schmerz sich nicht entsetzet!"
 (O wonder, that a heart before the flesh-abhorred tomb, and even the pain of death does not recoil!).
 The text continues with the beginning of the hymn's second stanza, "Das macht Christus, wahr' Gottes Sohn, der treue Heiland" (Christ, God's true son, does this, the loving Savior).
 The pattern of comment and original is retained throughout the movement in a hybrid text that holds in single lines the complete text of the second stanza:

 Bach sets the recitative and chorale elements differently, rendering the librettist's text in "rhythmically free diction of recitative" and the chorale as arioso.
 He unifies the movement by a continuous motif in the strings, called Freudenmotiv by Dürr, which "always indicates an underlying mood of happiness".
 The chorale tune is unadorned but for the last line, "im Tod und auch im Sterben" (in death and also in dying), where the music is extended by two measures and coloured in chromatic and rich ornamentation, and the strings cease to play the constant motif and accompany in "tranquil notes".

 4

 The tenor and bass duet "Ein unbegreiflich Licht erfüllt den ganzen Kreis der Erden" (An unfathomable light fills the entire orb of the earth) is focused on the light mentioned by Simeon, expressed in a joyful mood.
 Hofmann notes: "The playful character is shown by the extended, circling coloratura on the word 'Kreis' ('circle' or 'orb'), and the baroque sound effect of statement and response unfolds to the words 'Es schallet kräftig fort und fort' (Powerfully there rings out time after time.)"
 Jones comments that the trio sonata of two violins and continuo which accompanies the voices "in its vigour and fluency perhaps represents the powerful, continuous sound to which the text refers."

 5

-The alto expresses in a secco recitative "O unerschöpfter Schatz der Güte" (O uncreated hoard of goodness), which Hofmann calls a "concise theological analysis".
+The alto expresses in a secco recitative "O unerschöpfter Schatz der Güte" (O boundless hoard of goodness), which Hofmann calls a "concise theological analysis".